akshaykalia-chd/Esxtop_WebUI/README.md

 The project is attempt to make the application
 - System UI compatible to MAC and Windows
+  - The code now supports both MAC and Windows
+  - There is a Mac app available for downland
+  - WIP: Windows App
+    - McAfee treats it as a virus!!
-- Convert to an API driven webapp
+- WIP: Convert to an API driven webapp

 ### Starting the Mac app
 1. Download the Mac_Application Dir